Gabe-W-J/restore-old-discord-font-mobile/README.md

 # restore-old-discord-font-mobile
-A JSON Import file for Revenge, a modification of discord's mobile app, which restores the original discord font (Whitney).
+A JSON Import file for Bunnycord, a modification of discord's mobile app, which restores the original discord font (Whitney).